vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 >
 > The king answered and said, I know of certainty that ye would gain the time, because ye see the thing is gone from me.
 But if ye will not make known unto me the dream, there is but one decree for you: for ye have prepared lying and corrupt words to speak before me, till the time be changed: therefore tell me the dream, and I shall know that ye can shew me the interpretation thereof.
 >
-> The Chaldeans answered before the king, and said, There is not a man upon the earth that can shew the king's matter: therefore there is no king, lord, nor ruler, that asked such things at any magician, or astrologer, or Chaldean.
+> The Chaldeans answered before the king, and said, There is not a man upon the earth that can shew the king’s matter: therefore there is no king, lord, nor ruler, that asked such things at any magician, or astrologer, or Chaldean.
 And *it is a rare thing that the king requireth, and there is none other that can shew it before the king, except the gods*, whose dwelling is not with flesh.
 >
 > For this cause *the king was angry and very furious, and commanded to destroy all the wise men of Babylon*.
 {% ct 'Daniel 2:1-13' %}

 ## Who then appeared before the king?
 What did he request?

-> And the decree went forth that the wise men should be slain; and they sought Daniel and his fellows to be slain. ...
-Then *Daniel went in, and desired of the king that he would give him time*, and that he would shew the king the interpretation.
+> And the decree went forth that the wise men should be slain; and they sought Daniel and his fellows to be slain. … Then *Daniel went in, and desired of the king that he would give him time*, and that he would shew the king the interpretation.
 {% ct 'Daniel 2:13, 16' %}

 Daniel and his friends were also under the death sentence that the king pronounced on the wise men, so when he heard about it, he quickly went to the king to ask for more time.